 Grab your other Big Softie cloth and fold it into quarters with the short pile side facing the outside.
 Spray 2-3 sprays only of the Naked Glass into the cloth, then lightly apply it to the glass and gently work it side to side, up and down, till you see it start to flash off.
 Turn your Big Softie to the high pile side of the cloth and give the glass a final buff for a perfect, streak free finish.

 Wheels and tyres

-Wheels and Tyres are lucky last.
+Wheels and tyres are lucky last.
 Dry the tyres first with a clean and dry Dirty Deeds cloth.
-Then, spray 3-4 sprays of Tyre Sheen into your Sacrificial Muffy then wipe over the tyre, covering all the rubber surface, getting it into the lettering on the tyres.
+Then, spray 3-4 sprays of Tyre Sheen into your All Sorts applicator then wipe over the tyre, covering all the rubber surface, getting it into the lettering on the tyres.
 If you like a shinier look on your tyres, you can apply a second layer of Tyre Sheen after the first layer has dried.
 We aim for a mid sheen on the tyre, just better than a new tyre; that's the finish we get with this applicator.

 To add some protection to your wheels, you can apply Fully Slick with a Dirty Deeds cloth, or After Glow with a damp Dirty Deeds cloth.
 This will help protect the wheels, and help brake dust come off easier next time you clean them.

 TIP: If you're working in the sun, you would dry your wheels earlier in the process to avoid water spots.